+Investment Manager's ESG Classification The Fund is categorised as Planet+ / Sustainable.
 The ESG categorisation of the Fund is explained in the section "ESG Glossary" of Appendix 1 of this Prospectus.

-The Fund is categorised as an Article 8 fund under SFDR and promotes environmental and/or social characteristics as described in the precontractual annex to this Fund Supplement.

-A composite index comprising:

-- 1/3 Bloomberg MSCI Global Agg Treasury ESG BB+ Sustainable SRI Bond Index EUR - 1/3 Bloomberg MSCI Global Agg Corporate ESG BB+ Sustainable SRI Bond Index EUR Hedged - 1/3 Bloomberg MSCI Global High Yield ESG BB+ Sustainable SRI Bond Index EUR Hedged

-The benchmark is a comparator against which the Fund's performance can be measured.
+EU Sustainable Finance Disclosure Regulation The Fund is categorised as an Article 8 fund under SFDR and promotes environmental and/or social characteristics as described in the precontractual annex to this Fund Supplement.
+Benchmark A composite index comprising: 1/3 Bloomberg MSCI Global Agg Treasury ESG BB+ Sustainable SRI Bond Index EUR Hedged 1/3 Bloomberg MSCI Global Agg Corporate ESG BB+ Sustainable SRI Bond Index EUR Hedged 1/3 Bloomberg MSCI Global High Yield ESG BB+ Sustainable SRI Bond Index EUR Hedged The benchmark is a comparator against which the Fund's performance can be measured.
 The composite index has been chosen as the Fund's benchmark as it best reflects the scope of the Fund's investment policy.
 The benchmark does not constrain the Fund's portfolio construction.
 The Fund is actively managed.
 The Investment Manager has complete freedom in choosing which investments to buy, hold and sell in the Fund.
 The Fund's holdings may deviate significantly from the benchmark's constituents.
 The Investment Manager refers to the benchmark when constructing the Fund's portfolio but is not bound by the benchmark rules when selecting investments.
-Further information on the benchmark can be found on the Bloomberg website.

-The Fund may be suitable for retail and Institutional Investors seeking to gain a combination of capital growth and income from a portfolio of debt securities and who want a fund that applies ESG Factors and considers Principal Adverse Impacts when investing.
+Further information on the benchmark can be found on the Bloomberg website .
+The benchmark is shown in the share class currency.
+Profile of Typical Investor The Fund may be suitable for retail and Institutional Investors seeking to gain a combination of capital growth and income from a portfolio of debt securities and who want a fund that applies ESG Factors and considers Principal Adverse Impacts when investing.
 There is no guarantee that the Fund will achieve its objective.
 Suitable investors should appreciate that their capital will be at risk and that the value of their investment and any derived income may fall as well as rise.
 In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Fund.
 This Fund may be suitable for investors who have an investment time horizon of at least five years.

-Currency Hedged Share Currency Hedged Share Classes on this Fund seek to reduce the effect of exchange rate fluctuations between the currency of the Currency Hedged Share Classes and the Reference Currency of the Fund.
+Reference Currency EUR Currency Hedged Share Classes Currency Hedged Share Classes on this Fund seek to reduce the effect of exchange rate fluctuations between the currency of the Currency Hedged Share Classes and the Reference Currency of the Fund.
+Calculation of Global Exposure Absolute VaR

-The Fund's expected level of leverage under normal market conditions is 200% of the Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.
+Leverage The Fund's expected level of leverage under normal market conditions is 200% of the Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.
 The level of leverage could sometimes be higher under certain circumstances including but not limited to changes in the reference market conditions and the investment strategy.

-If declared, unless otherwise specified for a Share Class, the Fund will pay dividends on a semi-annual basis.

-The Fund is exposed to the following main risks typically associated with the securities and instruments the Fund invests in or uses to seek to achieve its investment objective.

-- Capital & income will vary
+Distribution Policy If declared, unless otherwise specified for a Share Class, the Fund will pay dividends on a semi-annual basis.
+Main Risks The Fund is exposed to the following main risks typically associated with the securities and instruments the Fund invests in or uses to seek to achieve its investment objective.
+Capital & income will vary Credit Interest rate Currency & exchange rate Emerging markets China Securitised bonds Contingent convertible debt securities Derivative instruments Exposure greater than net asset value Short Sales Liquidity Counterparty ESG data

-- Credit

-- Interest rate

-- Currency & exchange rate

-- Emerging markets

-- China

-- Securitised bonds

-- Contingent convertible debt securities

-- Derivative instruments

-- Exposure greater than net asset value

-- Short Sales

-- Liquidity

-- Counterparty

-- ESG data

-Investors should read the section "Risk Factors" for a full description of risks.